e2b-dev/awesome-ai-agents/README.md

 ### Description
 - "Delegate your tasks to autonomous AI agents.
 Transform your daily work with revolutionary and intuitive AI tools powered by GPT4"
-- Access APIs like Zapier, Wolfram etc
+- Access APIs like Zapier, Wolfram, etc.
 - Open links
 - Manipulate files
 - Search web